What did I get myself into?

 New challenges tend to surprise you sometimes.
 I was pleasantly surprised when I was recently asked to serve as the Interim Assistant Director of Information Security Services for Purdue University Northwest.
 I currently manage a team of seven full-time individuals and two student workers that make up the networking, infrastructure, and telecom team.
 The group isn’t that big, but I’d just found a great rhythm managing across the considerable breadth of IT services my team supports.
 The security team consists of a security engineer, analyst, and a student worker.
 I’d done work with InfoSec before, but I gave myself some time to think about the opportunity.

-One thing that helped me make a decision was that I have an existing fabulous team.
-I’ve always set a model of allowing others to grow and empower individuals to take on leadership responsibilities without micromanaging.
+One thing that helped me make a decision was that I have a fabulous team.
+I’ve always set a model of allowing others to grow and empowered individuals to take on leadership responsibilities without micromanagement.
 In the past, I served as interim for the server administration team while we went through a merger in the middle of an outlook and AD migration which was lots of work but was very successful.
 The networking team had also served in a security operations capacity until a dedicated security department formed two years ago.
 I believe these items were factored into why I was asked to serve as interim.
-It was a great honor and opportunity to be asked if I could help serve others and I have a passion for teaching, so I accepted the position.
+It was a great honor and opportunity to be asked if I could help serve others and I also have a passion for teaching, so I accepted the position.